 It is important to consider the end use when diluting EOs.
 This will help you chose a safe dilution to use.

 The recommended dilution for children ages five years and above (I don’t recommend using topical blends with essential oils for children under the age of five) and the elderly is half that of the healthy adult.
 And that comes down to 1% dilution (6 drops of EO per 1 oz of carrier oil).

-You can use 3% – 10% (12 – 120 drops per once of carrier oil) dilution for temporary use when dealing with health issues such as congestion and injury among others.
+You can use 3% – 10% (12 – 120 drops per ounce of carrier oil) dilution for temporary use when dealing with health issues such as congestion and injury among others.

 You can also increase the dilution to 25% if you are dealing with more acute health problems like arthritis pain, muscle cramp and other severe pains.
 However you need to remember, this is just for temporary use and not for everyday use.